Central Pennsylvania and the Hershey Harrisburg region is a fabulous place for automotive events of all shapes and sizes!

 America’s Oldest Automotive Museum

 The centerpiece of the collection is a pair of Tuckers; #13, a superbly restored silver car used in the film “Tucker: The Man and His Dream” starring Jeff Bridges and the original red prototype known as the “Tin Goose.”
-Parked side-by-side, the duo allows the inevitable comparison of production and prototype models that is rarely offered with any marque.
+The duo allows the inevitable comparison of production and prototype models that are rarely offered with any marque.
 Another movie car on display is “Herbie, The Love Bug,” a 1960 Volkswagen Beetle made famous in the film of the same name.

 The Boyertown Museum of Historic Vehicles